flexera-public/policy_templates/cost/oracle/oracle_cbi/README.md

 This Policy Template uses [Credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) for authenticating to datasources -- in order to apply this policy you must have a Credential registered in the system that is compatible with this policy.
 If there are no Credentials listed when you apply the policy, please contact your Flexera Org Admin and ask them to register a Credential that is compatible with this policy.
 The information below should be consulted when creating the credential(s).

-This policy also requires a valid Oracle CBI endpoint created using the [Flexera Bill Connect API](https://reference.rightscale.com/optima-bill/#/CBIBillConnects/CBIBillConnects_create), as well as Cost & Usage Reporting to be enabled within the Oracle Cloud environment.

-Additionally, the policy requires that the Flexera Bill Upload limit be increased to 125 on your Flexera One organization.
-Please contact [Flexera Support](https://community.flexera.com/t5/Using-the-Case-Portal/Contact-Flexera-support/ta-p/94684) to have this done.

-### Credential configuration

-For administrators [creating and managing credentials](https://docs.flexera.com/flexera/EN/Automation/ManagingCredentialsExternal.htm) to use with this policy, the following information is needed:

-Provider tag value to match this policy: `oracle`

-Required permissions for the Oracle policy:
+- [**Flexera Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) (*provider=flexera*) which has the following roles:
+  - `org_owner`

+- [**Oracle Credential**](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm#automationadmin_3335267112_1121578) (*provider=oracle*) which meets the below requirements:
   - define tenancy usage-report as [OCID]
+    - [OCID] should be replaced with the OCID shown on the Cost & Usage Reports page in Oracle Cloud's web UI.
+[Group] should be replaced with a group that the user associated with the Oracle Cloud credential is a member of.
   - endorse group [Group] to read objects in tenancy usage-report

-[OCID] should be replaced with the OCID shown on the Cost & Usage Reports page in Oracle Cloud's web UI.
-[Group] should be replaced with a group that the user associated with the Oracle Cloud credential is a member of.

 Note: Oracle Cloud credentials cannot be added in Flexera One; the [Flexera Credential Management API](https://reference.rightscale.com/cred-management/#/Credentials/Credentials_create_oracle) must be used to create the credential.

 The [Provider-Specific Credentials](https://docs.flexera.com/flexera/EN/Automation/ProviderCredentials.htm) page in the docs has detailed instructions for setting up Credentials for the most common providers.

+### Additional Requirements

+This policy also requires a valid Oracle CBI endpoint created using the [Flexera Bill Connect API](https://reference.rightscale.com/optima-bill/#/CBIBillConnects/CBIBillConnects_create), as well as Cost & Usage Reporting to be enabled within the Oracle Cloud environment.

+Additionally, the policy requires that the Flexera Bill Upload limit be increased to 125 on your Flexera One organization.
+Please contact [Flexera Support](https://community.flexera.com/t5/Using-the-Case-Portal/Contact-Flexera-support/ta-p/94684) to have this done.

 ## Supported Clouds